mrdoob/three.js/threejs/lessons/threejs-responsive.md

 pass in the new width and height.
 It's important to pass `false` at the end.
 `render.setSize` by default sets the canvas's CSS size but doing so is not what we want.
-We want the browser to continue to work how it does for all other elements which is to use CSS to determine the size of the element.
-We don't want canvases used by three to be different.
+We want the browser to continue to work how it does for all other elements which is to use CSS to determine the display size of the element.
+We don't want canvases used by three to be different than other elements.

 Note that our function returns true if the canvas was resized.
 We can use this to check if there are other things we should update.
 Let's modify